ChampDBG/Rexe/README.md

 Put your R script into correct path.
 (Where should you put the R script depends on your code.
 In my case, you should put R script in the same directory as 'performR.exe')

 ### Step 5:
-Double click 'performR.exe', you should perform the context of R script (summary.r).
+Double click 'performR.exe', it will perform the context of R script (summary.r).

 ## Notice:
 You should put your R script in 'dist' directory. "performR.exe" has the same function as "performR.py".
 Thus, if you want to test performR.py, Rscript should in the same path.
 So as perform.exe.